ApiniLabs/PAC-ID/README.md

 **Q: How do I embed version numbers?**

 **A:** Version numbers are not specified in order to keep PAC-IDs simple.
-If your version number refers to the service version, it is recommended to append them to the `category`, like in this example: `myapp/v2`.
 If the identifiers are versioned, it is recommended to append a postfix to the identifier, with '~' as separating character, like in this example: `MDEyMzQ1Njc4OTAxMjM0NQ~v2`.

 **Q: How do I identify a well or multiple wells of a microtiter plate (MTP) (which has a PAC-ID itself) by a PAC-ID?**

 **A:** MTP well identifiers are not specified in order to keep PAC-IDs simple.
 If you like to identify wells by coordinates, it is recommended to append it to the identifier with "." as separator like in this example: `MDEyMzQ1Njc4OTAxMjM0NQ.H7`.
 Unfortunately, there is no standardized naming of wells, however the following scheme is widely used: 96-well plate coordinates range from `A1` to `H12`, 384-well plates coordinates range from `A1` to `P24`, 1536-well plates coordinates range from `A1` to `AF48`, ...
 Multiple wells (`E8;A5`) and well ranges (`A1:H1`) or combinations (`E8:H8;A9:D9`) can be addressed using "Excel" cell addressing style.
-Do not forget to URL encode the query string, like in this example for addressing well range `E8:H8;A9:D9`: `https://pac.apinilabs.com/myapp?i=MDEyMzQ1Njc4OTAxMjM0NQ&l=E8%3AH8%3BA9%3AD9`
+Do not forget to URL encode the query string, like in this example for addressing well range `E8:H8;A9:D9`: `https://pac.apinilabs.com/myapp?i=MDEyMzQ1Njc4OTAxMjM0NQ.E8%3AH8%3BA9%3AD9`

 **Q: I like that a PAC-ID points to my own (proprietary or local) service instances, e.g. to access my own ELN, LIMS, inventory system, ...**